defold/doc/docs/en/manuals/android.md

 # Android development

 Android development differs from iOS development in that the devices give free access to upload content.
 It is very easy to build a version of your game and copy it onto an Android device.
-You can as easily put the development engine on a device for iterative development on the device over wifi.
+You can just as easily put the development engine on a device for iterative development on the device over wifi.

 ## Android and Google Play signing process